 Loop Trail: This trail is the longest trail in the network and is used to access the Plateau, Switchback, and Rocky Knob Trails.
 In a counter-clockwise direction it drops slightly to cross a bridge and circumnavigates a high plateau.
 On the back side of the loop it climbs modestly to the top of the high plateau before descending back down to its beginning.
 2 miles in length, 30-40 minutes travel time.

-Switchback Trail: This trail is the shortest and steepest trails in the system.
+Switchback Trail: This 0.25 mile trail is the shortest and steepest trails in the system.
 Starting from the Plateau Trail, the trail descends slowly to the first switchback before a steeper grade is met with a couple more switchbacks.
 The trail exits onto the low side of the Loop Trail.
-0.25 miles in length, 5-10 minutes travel time.

-Plateau Trail: This trail is mostly flat and is accessed off the Loop Trail.
+Plateau Trail: This 0.9 mile trail is mostly flat and is accessed off the Loop Trail.
 It follows along the edge of a long plateau and horseshoes back to the Loop Trail.
 There are outstanding views from a couple key points along the trail.
-0.9 miles in length, 10-15 minutes travel time.

-Henry's Woods Trailhead: From the intersection of Routes 73 and 86 in Lake Placid, follow Route 73 toward Keene.
-Continue 0.2 miles to Station Street on the right.
-This road is the first right after you cross the Chubb River.
+From the intersection of Routes 73 and 86 in Lake Placid, follow Route 73 toward Keene.
+Continue 0.2 miles to Station Street on the right — it's the first right after you cross the Chubb River.
 Follow this road for 0.75 miles to Old Military Road.
-Take a left on Old Military Road and follow for 0.9 miles to Bear Cub Lane on the right.
+Take a left on Old Military Road and follow that for 0.9 miles to Bear Cub Lane on the right.
 The trailhead is a couple hundred feet up on the right.

 Snowshoeing and cross-country skiing